cloudflare/cloudflare-docs/content/waiting-room/reference/waiting-room-api.md

 # API commands

-Cloudflare Waiting Rooms redirect visitors to virtual waiting rooms when they are trying to access web pages that have high volumes of traffic.
+Cloudflare Waiting Room redirect visitors to virtual waiting rooms when they are trying to access web pages that have high volumes of traffic.

 The [Cloudflare Waiting Room API](https://api.cloudflare.com/#waiting_rooms) provides an interface for programmatically managing waiting rooms.